SMCM Professional Fellowship Program

-The student will play a vital role in the recruitment, counseling, and matriculation of students from diverse backgrounds.
-Working with the Admissions Office and student groups across the campus, the fellow will also be responsible for assisting in the planning of on and off campus events.
+The student will play a vital role in the recruitment, counseling, and matriculation of students from under-represented populations.
+Working with the Admissions Office, and student groups across campus, the fellow will be responsible for assisting in the planning of on and off campus events.

 Network Administrator (Computer Science)